-Editorial note: In some cases the values reported have been rounded.
+Editorial note: All references to persons relate to both men and women.
+In some cases the values reported have been rounded.
 This report is available in German and English.
-The editorial closing date was August 2017.
-The Jungheinrich AG 2017 CSR Report will be published in spring 2018.
+The editorial closing date was March 2018.
+The Jungheinrich AG 2018 CSR Report will be published in spring 2019.